 Concealed Carry: An Objective Opinion

-I have no love for guns.
+There is no love for guns here.
 My brother took his life with a gun.
 Yet, I also don’t stand against anyone’s right to carry due to the grey area.
 I try to push myself to join one side of this issue.
 There are strong, viable reasons for and against carrying a gun.

 The issue goes beyond the right to own a gun.
 The gun possession issue really only sets up a more serious issue.
 The big worry over guns is the concealed carry laws across the United States.
 Most every state in America allows it.
 Only two states won’t allow a person to carry a gun without exposing it.
 Its ironic laws favor people displaying guns, not concealing them.